Not sure if GBC Food Services is right for you?

 Potential Mitigations

-- A business advisor can help you evaluate whether the management team's skills are transferable to managing a franchise system effectively.
+- A business advisor should help you thoroughly vet the management team's background, focusing on their experience managing franchise systems specifically.

-- In discussions with current franchisees, you should inquire specifically about their perception of the management's understanding of franchisee needs.
+- In discussions with current franchisees, inquire specifically about the quality of support and the management's understanding of franchisee challenges.

 Private Equity Ownership